-You may be wondering what kind of help you can get with diabetes costs if you have Medicare or going on Medicare for the first time.
+You may be wondering what kind of help you can get with diabetes costs if you have Medicare or are going on Medicare for the first time.

 If you have diabetes, Medicare pays for outpatient copays, doctor’s visits, preventative care, and lab work.
 After you meet your yearly deductible, Medicare pays 80% of approved costs.
 In addition to your medical bills, it will pay for prevention for pre-diabetics and self-management training.